Information & Support

 In a first trimester abortion procedure, the contents of the uterus are removed using gentle suction, after the cervix has been dilated (widened).
 For procedures between 12 and 14 weeks gestation, the doctor may give you medication to soften and dilate the cervix some time before the anaesthetic is administered (sometimes this medication is also used in pregnancies at less than 12 weeks, depending on the individual woman’s cervix).
 For most procedures at less than 12 weeks gestation, after the anaesthetic is administered the medical practitioner widens the cervix a few centimeters using dilator rods.
 A small, soft tipped instrument called a cannula is then inserted through the cervix to the uterus and gently suctions away the contents of the uterus.
 A curette (spoon shaped instrument) is then used to check that the uterus is empty.
 The instruments are then withdrawn and the woman proceeds to the recovery room.

 Complications are rare but may include perforation of the uterus, tearing of the cervix and heavy blood loss.
 However, any complications are minimised by attending a clinic with well trained doctors and nurses.
-All clinics listed on our Queensland abortion provider page have been licensed by Queensland Health.
+All clinics listed on our map of Queensland abortion and contraception services have been licensed by Queensland Health.
 Identification and treatment of any complications will occur in theatre or recovery.
-You'll be closely monitored in the recovery area by registered nurses for between approximately forty-five and ninety minutes.
+You’ll be closely monitored in the recovery area by registered nurses for between approximately forty-five and ninety minutes.
 During this time you will be given something to eat and drink.

-The entire process for a first trimester abortion requires a woman to be at the clinic for around four or five hours, although the abortion itself only takes a few minutes.
+The entire process for a first trimester abortion requires a woman or pregnant person to be at the clinic for around four or five hours, although the abortion itself only takes a few minutes.